 Blockchain is a revolutionary technology that is likely to become a major thread in the fabric of global B2B transactions.
-The implications of blockchain to procurement, supply chain and supplier management may be highly significant.
+The implications of blockchain for procurement, supply chain and supplier management may be highly significant.

 Analyst firm Gartner has positioned blockchain at the start of its “hype cycle,” with viability for the technology seen over the next five to 10 years.

-- Real-time Settlement: Smart blockchain-based contracts and orders could automatically trigger pre-agreed payments on completion of the transaction cycle.
+Smart blockchain-based contracts and orders could automatically trigger pre-agreed payments on completion of the transaction cycle.

 How GEP Can Help